LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 Native Tab/Shift+Tab provide sequential focus.
 Applications assign bindings to previous/next target commands or invoke them programmatically.
-The default mapping uses Shift+Left/Right for true siblings plus heading-backed peers at equal hierarchy depth regardless of authored rank, Shift+Up/Down for broaden/narrow, `r` for entry or toggle when character commands are available, `Alt+r` for reliable exit, and `Shift+Escape` to dismiss the visible status when Escape is available to the mode.
+The default mapping uses Shift+Left/Right for same-level heading-backed contexts or true siblings of unheaded contexts, Shift+Up/Down for broaden/narrow, `r` for entry or toggle when character commands are available, `Alt+r` for reliable exit, and `Shift+Escape` to dismiss the visible status when Escape is available to the mode.
 Previous/next target and typed-context cycling begin with empty bindings; bare arrows remain native.
 Applications declare